DedBash/Magisk-DNS-Servers/README.md

 For the long version a little reading is necessary: https://en.wikipedia.org/wiki/Domain_Name_System

 ### The purpose of this module?
-Forward all mobile data via their servers. <a href="https://www.quad9.net/">Quad9</a>
+Forward all mobile data via an custom DNS provider.

 #### Warning: